pichim/PES_Board/docs/markdown/imu.md

     <i>2-Axis Gimbal</i>
 </p>

-Prepared parts in `.stl` format for printing can be found [here](../cad/gimbal); additionally, step files are also placed there in case you wish to modify them.
+Prepared parts in `.stl` format for printing can be found [here](../cad/gimbal); additionally, step files are also present in case you wish to modify them.
 The parts are prepared for two Modelcraft RS2 MG/BB servos.

 **NOTE:**
 - Remember to calibrate the servos before using them for proper operation of the gimbal.